 - Middling file-transfer speeds

 In this generation a router is a necessary gadget in any home of office but then the choice of an appropriate one depends on one’s needs as in the size of the files to be transmitted, the speed one wants and the friendliness in setting it up.
-TP-Link Archer C7 Wireless Dual Band Gigabit Router (AC1750) stands to address most of those needs you have at the back of your mind.
+The TP-Link AC1750 wireless dual-band router (Archer C7) stands to address most of those needs you have at the back of your mind.

-This Archer C7 AC1750 Wireless Dual Band Gigabit Router from TP-Link features dual band functionality along with the enhanced 802.11ac Wi-Fi standard providing improved wireless data transfer speeds up to 1300 Mbps.
+The TP-Link AC1750 features dual band functionality along with the enhanced 802.11ac Wi-Fi standard providing improved wireless data transfer speeds up to 1300 Mbps.

 Along with the 802.11ac Wi-Fi standard, this allows seamless connectivity with a wide variety of Wi-Fi enabled devices.
 Additionally, the Archer C7 supports both 2.4 GHz and 5 GHz frequencies making it easy to allocate more data intensive tasks to the less congested 5 GHz frequency.

-Along with enhanced wireless coverage, you also benefit from four full gigabit internet ports located on the back of the router.
+Along with enhanced wireless coverage, you also benefit from four full gigabit internet ports located on the back of the router to connect your laptop or other devices easily.
 Whether connecting to the router via Wi-Fi or the integrated gigabit internet ports, you can rest assured your connection is secure as this router supports WEP, WPA / WPA2, and WPA / WPA2-PSK encryption standards.

 Along with enhanced encryption standards, this router also supports a variety of access control methods including parental controls, local management control, host list, access schedule, and rule management giving you complete administrative rights to your entire network.